|SUMMER LONG TERM HORSE RENTAL RATES (SUBJECT TO CHANGE WITHOUT NOTICE):||Per Horse|

 - HORSE EXCHANGE POLICY:

-Sombrero Ranches, Inc./Colorado Horses, Inc, must be notified within one week of any horse delivery for horse problems or exchange needs.
-After one week, replacement horses will only be available on an “only if available” basis, and delivery fees will apply.
+Sombrero Ranches, Inc./Colorado Horses, Inc, must be notified within the first week of any horse delivery for horse problems or exchange needs, and delivery fees will apply.
+After one week, replacement horses will not be available.

 - SELECTING HORSES: